 It depends on the cycle and the individual dishwasher.
 Some dishwashers work in as little as 20 minutes, while others take longer than 90 minutes.

-Many dishwashers have internal filters to help take care of larger bits of food when draining.
-These filters can get dirty and clogged over time, which makes it harder for the dishwasher to work and can also create some stink over time.
-You can take a look at your owner’s manual for more information, but it’s a good idea to check and clean the filter every several months to make sure it’s operating properly.
+Many dishwashers have internal filters to help catch larger bits of food when draining.
+These filters can get dirty and clogged over time, which makes it harder for the dishwasher to work.
+Built-up food particles can also create bad odors no matter how often you clean the rest of the appliance.
+In general, it’s a good idea to thoroughly inspect and clean the filter every several months to make sure it’s operating properly.
+Consulting your appliance’s owner’s manual for specific details is also prudent, especially if your unit is still under warranty.

-We also use more rigorous tests based on AHAM’s standards to ensure our results are repeatable and comparable.
+We also use more rigorous testing procedures based on AHAM’s standards to ensure our results are repeatable and comparable.
+Any dishwasher that lands on our “best of” list is certainly one we highly recommend.